SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Inspector/Inspector.md

 Figure *@InspectorNavigation@* is a small demonstration.

 KDH: adding a GIF file does not work.
-We need an alternative, or remove this part
+We need an alternative or remove this part

 %![Navigating in the inspector](figures/InspectorPaneNavigation.gif width=40&label=InspectorNavigation)